openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 ## Scanning Recipes

-A recipe should be a `ScanningRecipe` if it needs to change many source files.
+If a recipe needs to generate new source files or needs to see all source files before making changes, it must be a `ScanningRecipe`.
 A `ScanningRecipe` extends the normal `Recipe` and adds two key objects: an [accumulator](https://github.com/openrewrite/rewrite/blob/v8.1.1/rewrite-core/src/main/java/org/openrewrite/ScanningRecipe.java#L88-L90) and a [scanner](https://github.com/openrewrite/rewrite/blob/v8.1.1/rewrite-core/src/main/java/org/openrewrite/ScanningRecipe.java#L53).
 The `accumulator` object is a custom data structure defined by the recipe itself to store any information the recipe needs to function.
 The `scanner` object is a `visitor` which populates the `accumulator` with data.

+Scanning recipes may not be used as preconditions for declarative YAML recipes.

 Scanning recipes have three phases:

 1. A scanning phase that collects information while making no new code changes.
 In this phase, the `scanner` is called for each source file and information is added to the `accumulator` that the recipe will need for future steps.
     * For example, a recipe might want to detect whether a project is a Maven project or not.
 The `scanner` could detect a `pom.xml` file and add a flag to the `accumulator` so that future steps know this.
 2. An _optional_ generating phase where new files are created (if any are needed).
 In this phase, the `accumulator` can be accessed to determine whether or not a file should be created.
-3. An editing phase where the recipe makes changes (as it would before).
-Like the generating phase, an `accumulator` can be accessed to make changes – but you **cannot** randomly access other source code or files.
+3. An editing phase where the recipe makes changes, same as a regular `Recipe`.
+Like the generating phase, the `accumulator` can be accessed to inform how changes are made.
+Like a regular `Recipe` this phase makes changes to files one at a time, no random access to other source files is provided.

 ### Example